IllinoisStateGeologicalSurvey/keras-spatial/README.md

 # Keras Spatial
-Keras Spatial includes data generators and utilities designed to simplify working with spatial data.
+Keras Spatial includes data generators and tools designed to simplify the preprocessing of spatial data for deep learning applications.

-Keras Spatial provides a data generator based on a raster file.
-The generator reads directly from this source and eliminates the need to create small raster files in heirarchical directory structure.
-The raster file may reside locally or remotely.
+Keras Spatial provides a data generator that reads samples directly from a raster data source and eliminates the need to create small, individual raster files prior to model execution.
+The raster data source may be local or remote service.
 Any necessary reprojections and scaling is handled automatically.

-Additional gridding utilties are available to assist in the creation of a dataframes based on the spatial extent of a raster and number of desired samples.
+Central to the use of Keras Spatial is a GeoPandas GeoDataFrame which defines a virtual sample set, a list of samples that drives the data generator.
+The dataframe can also be used to filter samples based on different aspects such as the existance of nodata, handling imbalanced label distributions, and storing sample attributes used in normalization amoung other data augmentation functions.

+Features include:
+* Sample extraction from local or remote data sources -- no intermediate files
+* Automatic reprojection and resampling as needed
+* Sample augmentation using user-defined callback system
+* Flexible structure improves organization and data management

 ## Installation
 To install the package from PyPi repository you can execute the following command: